 His background includes non-profit management in theatre where he helped develop over 40 new plays and fully produced over 25.
 In film, he is an all around filmmaker with writer/director/producer credits in independent film.

-This year, in addition to his work at DecadesOut, he is in post-production on two documentaries: The Weather Project which confronts climate change from the viewpoint of individual empowerment and personal activism, and The Fringe which looks at how fringe personalities define mainstream society, and which stars the likes of Edward Albee, Lanford Wilson, Candace Cayne, Judith Malina, and Amber Ruffin; and The Phantom Limbs of the Rollow Sisters which currently stars up and coming actresses Julia Schlaepfer (The Politician, The Sky is Everywhere) and Kayli Carter (The Marvelous Mrs. Maisel, Private Life).
+This year, in addition to his work at DecadesOut, he is in post-production on two documentaries: Head for Highland which confronts climate change from the viewpoint of individual empowerment and personal activism, and The Fringe which looks at how fringe personalities define mainstream society, and which stars the likes of Edward Albee, Lanford Wilson, Candace Cayne, Judith Malina, and Amber Ruffin; and The Phantom Limbs of the Rollow Sisters which currently stars up and coming actresses Julia Schlaepfer (The Politician, The Sky is Everywhere) and Kayli Carter (The Marvelous Mrs. Maisel, Private Life).

 He holds a BA from Manhattan College and is a member of the New York State Bar.

-Jen is an actress and producer living in Brooklyn working in theatre and film.
-In New York, she has produced theatre in the 10th Annual New York International Fringe Festival and is also an active co-producer and partner at Dedalus7, a cross-format production company started in 1999 focusing on independent film, television, branded content, and online media.
+Jen is a producer living in Brooklyn.
+In New York, she has produced theatre in the New York International Fringe Festival (FringeNYC) and is an active co-producer and partner at Dedalus7, a cross-format production company started in 1999 focusing on independent film, television, branded content, and online media.
 In June 2009, Jen proudly helped launch DecadesOut with Frank Kuzler.

-She holds a BFA in Acting and a BA in English from the University of Connecticut, has studied at the Circle in the Square Theatre School, and is a proud member of Actor’s Equity Association (AEA).
+She holds a BFA in Acting and a BA in English from the University of Connecticut, has studied at the Circle in the Square Theatre School, and is a proud member of AEA and SAG/AFTRA.

 Managing Director, ACE Hotel, NYC